Registering your business address

 If you operate a home-based business, this requirement does not apply to you.

-How do I apply for a correct business address?
+How do I register my business address?

 1. Apply online.